Advanced Study Program

 When is the tuition due?

-Tuition must be paid in full before each term begins.
+Tuition must be paid in full before the start of the semester.